 Steps lead down to the falls for a close-up view.
 You can venture onto the rocks in the stream below the falls, and even do some wading and swim underneath the falling water.
-The photo at top was taken at the base of the falls.
 For photographs, the sun comes up over the waterfall in the morning.
 So afternoon lighting or a cloudy day is best.
 And visit during the winter to see beautiful ice creations.

-To get to Looking Glass Falls, either take U.S. 276 North from Brevard about six miles.
+To get to Looking Glass Falls, take U.S. 276 North from Brevard about six miles.
 Or take U.S. 276 South from the Blue Ridge Parkway for about 10 miles.
 There is no admission fee and it's always open.

 Nearby are Sliding Rock, Moore Cove Falls, Daniel Ridge Falls, Log Hollow Falls, Cove Creek Falls, Slick Rock Falls, Pink Beds Hike and the Forest Discovery Center at Cradle of Forestry.